Workers Compensation EMR

 Encourage a return-to-work culture.

-To encourage a return-to-work culture, educate employees about the importance of returning to work.
-Providing adequate information about the process of returning to work will encourage employees to return to work as soon as they can.
+Educate employees about the importance of returning to work to encourage a return-to-work culture.
+Providing adequate information about returning to work will encourage employees to return to work as soon as possible.

 Provide RTW training to leaders.